-The Henry David Thoreau Foundation’s decision to award one of our faculty innovation grants to Christopher Golden at Harvard University is a momentous occasion: it marks the first time we have awarded a grant to one of our own Thoreau Scholar alumni.
-“The support that the Foundation provided me as an undergraduate allowed me to pursue my interests in environmental conservation and human health, by formalizing a support role with a wonderful undergraduate advisor,” recalls Golden.
+The Henry David Thoreau Foundation’s decision in 2016 to award one of our faculty innovation grants to Christopher Golden at Harvard University was a momentous occasion: it marked the first time we awarded a grant to one of our own Thoreau Scholar alumni.
+“The support that the Foundation provided me as an undergraduate allowed me to pursue my interests in environmental conservation and human health,” recalls Golden.
 “Having had such a positive experience with the program, I wanted to give back to students like myself.”

-The result is the Planetary Health Undergraduate Scholars Program at Harvard, which will educate, train, and provide international field experiences for Harvard undergrads to examine the human health impacts of global environmental change.
+The result was the Planetary Health Undergraduate Scholars Program at Harvard, which educates, trains, and provides international field experiences for Harvard undergrads to examine the human health impacts of global environmental change.
 Jennifer Galvin, HDTF’s Director, is thrilled at the ways in which the Foundation’s vision of raising up future environmental leaders is coming to fruition: “I was very excited to work with Chris on his new program.
 Chris is also working with Amalia Almada, another Thoreau Scholar alum, as the Senior Program Manager for the PHA.
-The seeds are growing.
+And his first cohort of students included a Thoreau Scholar, Camille DeSisto The seeds are growing.
 The dots are connecting, top down and bottom up.”

-The program will accept seven students annually from a broad range of disciplines, exposing them to the field of Planetary Health through a range of opportunities.
-Beginning in the spring semester, Golden will train fellows in broad planetary health education, using his seventeen years of research and data collection in Madagascar to examine pressing policy issues that connect Madagascar’s political context to the broader Planetary Health research agenda.
-The cohort will then brainstorm a research project, ultimately traveling to Madagascar for a summer field experience.
-In the fall semester, the students will develop a capstone project of their own making.
+The program accepts seven students annually from a broad range of disciplines, exposing them to the field of Planetary Health through a range of opportunities.
+In the spring semester, Golden trains fellows in broad planetary health education, using his nearly two decades of research and data collection in Madagascar to examine pressing policy issues that connect Madagascar’s political context to the broader Planetary Health research agenda.
+The cohort then brainstorms a research project, ultimately traveling to Madagascar for a summer field experience.
+In the fall semester, the students develop a capstone project of their own making.

-The new program brings into focus many of Golden’s own experiences as a researcher, practitioner, and advocate, while filling a gap he experienced in his own undergraduate education.
-“Fifteen years ago, as an undergraduate at Harvard, I wanted to pursue this exact area of study.
-But these courses and experiences did not exist for undergraduates.”
+The program brings into focus many of Golden’s own experiences as a researcher, practitioner, and advocate, while filling a gap he experienced in his own undergraduate education.
+“As an undergraduate at Harvard, I wanted to pursue this exact area of study.
+But these courses and experiences did not exist for undergraduates at that time.”

 As with other faculty innovation grants, the Foundation was moved to support Golden’s vision of a self-sustaining program that involves students as co-designers and creators.
-“Because students will spearhead this project with me, they will gain crucial leadership skills and become equipped to take on high-level positions leading transdisciplinary teams,” explains Golden.
-Students will also be embedded within the broader Planetary Health Alliance, a Harvard-based consortium of more than 50 universities, NGOs, and government agencies working to create and curate educational resources and translate research into impactful policies.
-This connection will allow students numerous opportunities to cross-pollinate with like-minded peers and mentors.
+“Because students are spearheading this project with me, they are gaining crucial leadership skills and becoming equipped to take on high-level positions leading transdisciplinary teams,” explains Golden.
+Students are also embedded within the broader Planetary Health Alliance, a Harvard-based consortium of more than 50 universities, NGOs, and government agencies working to create and curate educational resources and translate research into impactful policies.
+This connection allows students numerous opportunities to cross-pollinate with like-minded peers and mentors.

 Tracking tenrecs by radiotelemetry at night to determine the home range and activity patterns of the most common species of wildlife consumed for food. © Jon Betz/National Geographic Society